geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Yeah.
 We'll see.
 Hopefully we get that.

 ##### **Geohot** [[00:53:34](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3214)]
-But yeah, I just don't buy this whole thing that bird is so small.
+But yeah, I just don't buy this whole thing that BERT is so small.
 It's a bug.
 Yeah.

 ##### **Geohot** [[00:53:42](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3222)]
 Yeah.
 Yeah.
 I agree.
 How about you, B1T?
 Do you have anything to add for float eight?
 Hello.